KeikoWare/CentOS7_HowTo/README.md

 On the pane "Users" choose "posixAccount"
 On the pane Goups choose "Edit LDAP query" and insert the text: objectclass=posixGroup

+now create folders that matches the groups in your LDAP, and you have yourself a organisational file sharing platform, based on http.

 Credits goes to:
 https://www.howtoforge.com/tutorial/how-to-install-owncloud-8-with-nginx-and-mariadb-on-centos-7/